AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/implied-salesforce-actions.md

  </tbody>
 </table>

-You can filter out SFDC records in a Smart List using the **SFDC Type** Filter with the operator set to "is not empty".
+You can filter out SFDC records in a Smart List using the **[!UICONTROL SFDC Type]** Filter with the operator set to "is not empty".
 All SFDC records have a value in this field.

-Remember, these automatic actions only happen if the lead is not currently in [Salesforce.com](https://salesforce.com)
+Remember, these automatic actions only happen if the lead is not currently in [Salesforce.com](https://salesforce.com){target="_blank"}